 If the concrete retains that angle you created then go ahead and add the white.

 If the green concrete slides down and levels flat when you tilt it, then angle it again and wait a few more minutes.

 Don’t let it set too long before adding the white.

-You may also be interested in the DIY Concrete Pumpkins.
+If you want to see another fall themed concrete tutorial, you may be interested in the DIY Concrete Pumpkins.

-After adding the white, make it level at the top and continue vibrating and tapping.
+After adding the white, make it level at the top and continue vibrating and tapping the tile on the table top.
 With this concrete mold being so tall, you will need to vibrate it a little longer than most pieces.

 I tapped my tile up and down on my table and tapped the sides of the bottle for probably 3 minutes.

-Let these cure.
+Let the pillar holders cure.
 If you are using the same white cement I linked to in the materials, then you will be able to demold in about 16 hours.